Special First Year Programs at University of Toronto

 Check out the College One Programs website for more details.

-Students in commerce, economics, humanities, social sciences, actuarial science, computer science, mathematics, and life sciences can choose to be enrolled in a First-Year Learning Community (FLC or “flick”) which places them in a group of 24 with other students who share several classes in common.
+Students in commerce, economics, philosophy, social science, actuarial science, computer science, mathematics, and life sciences can choose to be enrolled in a First-Year Learning Community (FLC or “flick”) which places them in a group of 24 with other students who share several classes in common.
 Each FLC is facilitated by an upper-year student mentor and a second-year assistant peer mentor, guided by a staff adviser.
 This system makes it easier for students to get support, make friends, and form study groups.
 Initially designed for commuting students, these programs are now open to all first-year students, except those registered in the College One programs.
 More information is available here.